Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 For a long time, it was the Holy Grail of Chromebook functionality.
 It was the one thing that scores of people wanted to do but couldn't, because Chromebooks don't support the Java plugin that is required by popular screencasting tools like Jing or Screencast-o-matic.
 However, times have changed, and there are now several options for those who need a screen recorder for their Chromebook.
-Here are three that are well worth considering.
+Here are a few that are well worth considering.

 Screencastify for Chrome

 Screencastify is the go-to Chrome extension for a lot of people who want to record their Chromebook screen.
 There is a free or a paid version and you can capture your webcam while you record.
 Here's what you need to know.